 This little retreat proved surprisingly rich in wildlife because of a small creek that passes through the area.
 In wet years the creek runs fairly consistently, and in dry years, it’s gone by mid-summer.
 But it does not seem to make that much difference as we’ve been treated to watching a full cast of prairie characters from coyotes to elk, mule deer, and antelope.
-There are plenty of raptors to prey on ground squirrels, voles and deer mice, not mention the thousands of small birds that seek protection in the trees.
+There are plenty of northern harriers to prey on ground squirrels, voles and deer mice, not mention the thousands of small birds that seek protection in the trees.
+We get amused listening to raspy gate hinge sound of introduced pheasants and get a kick out the antics of gray partridges gravelling up on the roadside.
+Most magnificent are the short eared owls who make their nightly patrol of our little land, often flying right up to us to really give us a checking up.
 In 2016 we made serious plans to develop a small, super sustainable house here using natural materials, fulfilling a life long dream to be able to live in a natural setting with as little imprint as possible.

 Surveying started the process, followed by a geo-technical analysis to determine any constraints to building sites.
 The next step was a house design using passive solar and modern straw bale technology.
 The house will use a wood frame construction and a super insulated slab foundation with European building plaster for exterior and interior skin.
 There are many other features combining natural and mechanical technologies that I’ll write about at a later date.